National Research Foundation (South Africa)

 South Africa’s National Research Foundation (NRF) is the intermediary agency between the policies and strategies of the Government of South Africa and South Africa's research institutions.

+History

 It was established on 1 April 1999 as an autonomous statutory body in accordance with the National Research Foundation Act.
 Dr Fulufhelo Nelwamondo has been appointed as Chief Executive Officer of the National Research Foundation of South Africa with effect from 1 April 2021.
-The NRF Board is chaired by Dr Nompumelelo Obokoh.
+The NRF Board is chaired by Prof Mosa Moshabela.

 Functions

 The NRF has three main functions: